Dofollow vs nofollow links and their value for SEO

 Now that we’ve outlined the differences between the rel attribute values, let’s discuss the SEO value of nofollowed links and why it’s important to check if a backlink has been followed.

-How search engines treat nofollow links
+How Google and other search engines treat nofollow links

 We now understand that when Google encounters a nofollow link, it doesn’t completely ignore it.
 Instead, Google treats the nofollow attribute as a hint that indicates it should not pass PageRank or link equity through the link.
 However, Google reserves the right to still follow the nofollowed link and consider it in ranking calculations if it perceives the link to be of high quality or relevance.
 In other words, while the nofollow attribute provides a signal to Google, it doesn’t necessarily prevent the linked page from being considered for search rankings.